wholder/LaserCut/README.md

 - Zoom and pan support
 - Generate Spur Gears of various sizes and parameters
 - All shapes can be set to be cut or engraved by the laser cutter (Zing only)
-- Send jobs to an Eplilog Zing over an Ethernet connection (USB not supported)
+- Send jobs to an Eplilog™ Zing™ over an Ethernet connection (USB not supported)
 - Send jobs to a GRBL-based laser cutter (experimental)
 - Import vector outlines from SVG files (experimental)
 - Import drill holes and outlines from a Geber file (experimental)